Hickory Hill (Ashland, Virginia): History

 The Hickory Hill property was long an appendage to Shirley Plantation in Charles City County, much of it having come into possession of Robert Carter by a deed dated March 2, 1734.
 Carter gave the plantation as a wedding gift to his daughter Anne Butler Carter (1797-1868) and her husband, William Fanning (W. F.) Wickham (1793-1880), a lawyer and planter.
 The dowry included all the slaves on the plantation.
 From September 1828 until January 29, 1864, Wickham kept a close record of the names, dates of death, and, often, kinships, of the slave population on the estate.
 Their son Williams Carter Wickham became an unionist delegate to the Virginia Secession Convention of 1861, then a Confederate General who was captured while recovering from his wounds on the property, but nearly immediately paroled, and after the war became an influential railroad man.
 His son (W.F.
-Wickham's grandson) Henry T. Wickham (1849-1943), who was raised at Hickory Hill when it often hosted future general Robert E. Lee, eventually continued the farm, as well as practiced as a lawyer with the Chesapeake and Ohio Railroad and became one of Virginia's longest serving state legislators (including terms as president pro tempore of the Virginia Senate).
+Wickham's grandson) Henry T. Wickham (1849-1943), who was raised at Hickory Hill when it often hosted future general Robert E. Lee, eventually continued the farm, as well as practiced as a lawyer with the Chesapeake and Ohio Railway and became one of Virginia's longest serving state legislators (including terms as president pro tempore of the Virginia Senate).
 The Wickham family continued to reside on the estate until selling the property in the early 2000s.

 At its height, the estate consisted of 3,500 acre of land, and by 1860 was one of the largest plantations in Virginia, and had over 200 slaves working on it, only one of two such estates in Hanover County with that number of slaves, and one of nine in the entire state.

 Hickory Hill produced wheat (its major crop), corn, oats, and a small amount of tobacco.
 Fruits and vegetables were also grown, but probably for consumption on the plantation.
 Unlike other Hanover County plantations, which sold locally, Hickory Hill sold its produce in Richmond where it brought a higher price.
 It had its own stop, Wickham Station, just below the manor house on the former Virginia Central Railroad.